 The neuromuscular assessment includes an exam of the following:

 Posture.
 How the baby holds his or her arms and legs.

 Square window.
 How far the baby's hands can be flexed toward the wrist.

 Arm recoil.
 How well the baby's arms spring back to a flexed position.

 Popliteal angle.
 How well the baby's knees bend and straighten.

 Scarf sign.
 How far the elbows can be moved across the baby's chest.

 Heel to ear.
 How close the baby's feet can be moved to the ears.

-All of these examinations are important ways to learn about your baby's well-being at birth.
-By identifying any problems, your baby's doctor can plan the best possible care.
+Gestational age assessment is an important way to learn about your baby's well-being at birth.
+By identifying any problems, your baby's healthcare provider can plan the best possible care.